 Database Object Conversion

-Once all potential issues and possible delays have been identified, database objects
+Once the assessment is complete, issues and delays identified, database objects are

-that save our time cost.
+that save time and cost.
 Difficult features such as packages, procedures and functions are not included

 Conversion of Packages, Procedures and Functions

-When all baseline objects are created, manual work begins on any stored code
+When all baseline objects are created, manual conversion of procedures, packages, and

 Load data using partitioning scheme and test

-Next large datasets are loaded into Redshift using the table and partition scheme
+Datasets are then loaded into Redshift using the table and partition scheme that was

 Develop Near Real-Time processing of Data